immortal-forest/eon/data/README.md

 # Data

-All the static game files and data (story, scene, map, etc) are stored here.
+All the static game files and data (story, scene, etc) are stored here.